 Considering the fact that Taiwan is an island, it’s only fitting that fun in the water in Taiwan is a main source of entertainment.
 From gorgeous sandy beaches to exhilarating river rafting opportunities, Taiwan is awash in far-out ways to enjoy the water.
 Whether you stick to the east coast of the country to do some whale watching, or if you head inland to kayak down an idyllic river, you’re sure be impressed by what the region’s natural bodies of water have to offer.
 No matter where your adventure takes you, you’re always to be close to the water in Taiwan so be sure to take advantage of it.

-Whale watching is a relatively new pastime in Taiwan.
-That’s surprising, since it’s incredibly easy to spot whales just off of the water in Taiwan’s east coast.
-Indeed, Yilan, Taitung and Hualien counties are all popular whale-watching regions on the eastern Taiwanese coast.
-Dozens of tour operators can be found, too, so you should have an easy time booking your trip.
+Whale watching is a relatively new pastime in Taiwan, which is surprising since it’s incredibly easy to spot whales just off of the water in Taiwan’s east coast.
+Indeed, Yilan, Taitung and Hualien counties are all popular whale-watching regions and dozens of tour operators can be found so you should have no trouble booking a trip.
+Although a community of fisherman once inhabited Guishan Island, it's now strictly enjoyed by tourists, naturalists and conservationists, but don't let the stratovolcano scare you away.
+More importantly, it is a prime place to see some truly breathtaking whales.
+If you only have time to go on one whale-watching expedition in Taiwan, choose one off of Guishan Island - you won’t regret it!

 Taroko Gorge is Taiwan’s answer to the Grand Canyon, and river tracing is one of the hottest new outdoor pastimes.
 It makes sense, then, to combine the two.
 In river tracing, participants don rubber boots, kneepads, swimsuits, helmets, life jackets and rappelling harnesses and work their way up rivers and waterfalls.
 Thanks to its majestic topography, Taroko Gorge is one of the best places to enjoy river tracing in the entire world.